elrvnd/sql-dwh-project/README.md

 # SQL-Projects
-This is where i'm placing my hands-on practices from an SQL course.
+This is where i'm placing my hands-on practices.